If you’re on the hunt for the best probiotics for kids, you’ve come to the right place.

 - support a healthy immune system

-- management of infant colic
+- management of infant colic in breastfed babies

-- reduction in the incidence of common children’s allergies (eczema, hay fever)
+- Reduction in the incidence of common children’s allergies (eczema, hay fever)

-- irritable bowel syndrome relief
+- Abdominal pain associated with irritable bowel syndrome

-- gut health
+- Overall gut health

 - constipation management